nathaniellaurent/CME-polarization/README.md

 # PUNCH CME Trajectory Determination
-This project is for independent researach through Southwest Research Institute for the NASA PUNCH Solar Mission.
+This project is for independent research through Southwest Research Institute for the NASA PUNCH Solar Mission.

 See accompanying CME_Trajectory_Poster.pdf for the description of the project.